 Congratulations on taking the first step towards implementing comprehensive enterprise job scheduling by downloading a trial of Automate Schedule.
 (Don’t have the trial version yet?
 It’s fully featured and free for 30 days.)
 There’s a lot that you can do with Automate Schedule, and we want to make sure you have the chance to completely evaluate if it’s the right solution for you.
 This article will walk you through how to get started scheduling your enterprise jobs with Automate Schedule.

-If you would like to get a live demo of the software (highly recommended for trial users) join the monthly Automate Feature Tour.
+If you would like to get a live demo of the software (highly recommended for trial users), head over here.

 Automate Schedule also ships with a built-in user guide in the form of help text.
 Click on the little question marks on any page or access help under the menu in the right corner under your user name.